Trade-Offs of Diagonal Fisher Information Matrix Estimators: Settings

 \section{Settings}

-In the parameter space of neural networks (NNs), i.e. the \emph{neuromanifold}~\cite{aIGI}, the network weights and biases play the role of a coordinate system and the local metric tensor can be described by the Fisher Information Matrix (FIM).
-As a result, empirical estimation of the FIM helps reveal the geometry of the loss landscape during parameter learning and the intrinsic structure of the neuromanifold.
-Utilizing these insights has lead to efficient optimization algorithms, e.g., the natural gradient~\cite{aIGI} and Adam~\cite{adam}.
+In the parameter space of neural networks (NNs), \ie the \emph{neuromanifold}~\cite{aIGI}, the network weights and biases play the role of a coordinate system and the local metric tensor can be described by the Fisher Information Matrix (FIM).
+As a result, empirical estimation of the FIM helps reveal the geometry of the loss landscape and the intrinsic structure of the neuromanifold.
+Utilizing these insights has lead to efficient optimization algorithms, \eg, the natural gradient~\cite{aIGI} and Adam~\cite{adam}.